slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes*
 > *"If you aren’t volunteering to fight in a particular war, you shouldn’t be advocating for it."  -- naval@x*
 > *"War draftees are slaves.
 Ukraine has such a draft.
 US is heavily supporting Ukraine.
-Thus US is supporting slavery."  -- robinhanson@x*
+Thus US is supporting slavery."  -- Robin Hanson [1959]*
 -->

 > *"To destroy war, destroy patriotism."
--- Leo Tolstoy*
+-- Leo Tolstoy [1828]*

 > *"War does not determine who is right - only who is left."
--- Bertrand Russell*
+-- Bertrand Russell [1872]*

-> *"Summer grass, all that’s left of warrior’s dreams."
--- Basho*

 > *"Men destroy each other during war, themselves during peacetime."
--- Nassim Taleb*
+-- Nassim Taleb [1960]*

 > *"All wars benefit the elites at the cost of the common man.
 Every.
 Single.
 One."
--- Andrew Tate*
+-- Andrew Tate [1986]*

+> *"Summer grass, all that’s left of warrior’s dreams."
+-- Basho*